 4) Excision and flagging of the collected astronomical data to eliminate the effects of known and unknown sources of RFI.

 The performance of all of these methods depends on the interference-to-noise ratio (INR), i.e. on the strength of the RFI relative to the system noise, or on the ratio of system-noise variance to RFI variance.
-Most methods are only effective when the RFI is clearly detectable within the data, and its effects can usually only be removed down to a level corresponding to the instantaneous noise.
+Most methods are only effective when the RFI is clearly detectable within the data and readily distinguishable from the scientific detections, and its effects can usually only be removed down to a level corresponding to the instantaneous noise.
 A figure of merit for these methods is the processing gain after RFI suppression or reduction, which can be expressed as the ratio of the signal-to-noise ratio (SNR) after processing to the SNR before processing.

 The success of any technique depends on the required level of suppression and also on any loss of the signal-of-interest (SOI).
 The occupied bandwidth of an astronomical signal relative to that of the RFI must also be considered, particularly when considering the cumulative effects of mitigation from several stages.
 It is to be noted that each applied method can introduce a measure of toxicity (i.e. damage to the data), which results in an incremental degradation of the data quality.
 The total damage done to data, as a measure of the data loss resulting from (subsequent) mitigation processing is quantified by the ratio of the SNR (after processing) to the SNR (in the absence of RFI).